nodeshift/nodejs-reference-architecture/docs/development/cross-origin.md

 ## Cross Origin Resource Sharing (CORS)

-By default, browers assume that your backend server doesn't want to share its resources with a front-end that it doesn't know about.
+By default, browsers assume that your backend server doesn't want to share its resources with a front-end that it doesn't know about.

 You might have seen this error in the browsers dev console: